80TH-DRACO/80TH-DRACO/README.md

   chester yumes iwc i do NOT like you and dont rub it in my face otherwise dni / iwec ido i need to explain what ever is here represents
-IM NOT RUSSIAN,TURKISH AND SPAIN BTW
+IM NOT RUSSIAN,TURKISH,ARABIAN AND SPAIN BTW